AVJdataminer/content_dev/Intro_python_jupyter.md

  -  `math.cosine()`
  -  `math.pi()`

- The list above is a tiny sampling of the functions available in the `math` module and there are many more modules as well in the standard python library.
+ The list above is a tiny sampling of the functions available in the `math` module and there are many more modules as well in the standard Python library.
 It is good to familiarize yourself with the functions available, spend some time reviewing the documentation and using the base Python functions.

- Before you program a function, check if there is a library function that can perform the task.
-Search engines are a good way to find library functions, e.g. entering "Is there a Python function to compute the hyperbolic tangent
 ## Other libraries - Modules and Packages

-The standard library tools are general purpose and will be available in any Python environment.
+The standard library functions are general purpose and will be available in any Python environment.
 Specialised tools are usually made available in other libraries (modules).
 The is a huge range of Python libraries available for specialised problems.
 We have already used some parts of NumPy (http://www.numpy.org/), which is specialised library for numerical computation.
 It provides much the same functionality as MATLAB.